mcgonagle/ansible_f5/roles/ha_onboarding/README.md

 Variable setup of the Group
 ---------------------------

 In the group_vars directory we create a file for the group to specify global vars for floating self IPs and device group name.
-The master will define the devise from which we will create the trust and need to be the mgmt IP of this device.
+The master will define the mgmt ip of the devise from which we will create the trust.

 Example (group_vars/bigip-ha):
 ```json